Jerkiller/Appunti-Esami-Azure-Ita/appunti-ai-102.md

 * class label based on global image
 * multi-label (1 immag ha + label) multi-class (+ label possibili, ma 1 immag ha 1 sola label)
 * facial analysis (no more age/sex)
-  * where it is, info about it, detection, verification
+  * where it is, info about it (masks?, glasses?), detection, verification
   * detection = unique ID for every face (cached for 24h) useful to count people enter building and leave building
   * recognition - person group with some pics of ppl
 * OCR read-api from images/pdf (small-large) books, magazines